eliphatfs/typhon/README.md

 The goal is to infer types without explicit notations as much as possible.
 As systems with polymorphism are generally undecidable, we take approximations.

+Currently typhon is only tested with python `3.8`.
+It should work from `3.6` to `3.8`.
+In the future more versions will be made compatible.

 ## Status: Rebuilt, Preliminary
 Supports:
 - Integer arithmetics